ChrisF1976/MMM-FroniusSolar5/README.md

 **`ShowIndividualInverters: true,`**

 - Individual inverter display mode
 - I use the Wlan IP and Network IP of the same inverter for the picture (I only have 1 inverter).
+This explains why the values are identical.

 ![MMM-FroniusSolar5](./img/MMM-FroniusSolar5_individual.png)